 Kids can keep track of when they are empathetic and kind using the Fridgable poster.
 When you have morning meetings or circle time, ask students to share what they are doing at school and at home.
-Celebrate the kids and gift them certificates or virtual Zoom backgrounds.
+Celebrate the kids and gift them certificates.

 Create an Everyday Heroes word wall